facebook/prophet/README.md

 ## Installation in R - CRAN

 ⚠️ **The CRAN version of prophet is fairly outdated.
-To get the latest bug fixes and updated country holiday data, we suggest installing the latest release with remotes::install_github().**
+To get the latest bug fixes and updated country holiday data, we suggest installing the [latest release](#installation-in-r---latest-release).**

 Prophet is a [CRAN package](https://cran.r-project.org/package=prophet) so you can use `install.packages`.